Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

             Value p2 = new Value(10, 200, TEFValueType.InOut);
         ```

     2. Send the command to the trusted application with the `InvokeCommand()` method of the `Tizen.Security.TEEC.Session` class.
-The second parameter is a new instance of the [Tizen.Security.TEEC.Parameter](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Parameter.html) class containing the 2 integer parameter values.
+The second parameter is a new instance of the [Tizen.Security.TEEC.Parameter](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Parameter.html) class containing the 2 integer parameter values:

         ```csharp
             ses.InvokeCommand(1, new Parameter[] {p1, p2});